 LinkPension Index is a saving product with passive management.
-This means that investments follow selected indices and therefore have a wide spread of investments across countries and sectors.
+This means that investments follow selected indices and therefore have a wide spread of investments.

 Common to all Velliv savings products is that we follow our Responsible Investment and Active Ownership Policy.
 This means that we also exclude companies and countries from LinkPension Index that exhibit critical behaviour, and work actively to influence companies in a more sustainable direction.